What do PTs do at school?

-Physiotherapists work with students who have movement challenges that affect success in:
+Our Physiotherapists work with school-aged children who have movement challenges that affect success in:

 Classroom activities